dmackenz/PHP-Authentication/README.md

 # PHP Authentication System
 ##### Dylan MacKenzie

-This is a simple authentication system written in php that can be used in a wide variety of senarios.
+This is a simple authentication system written in PHP that can be used in a wide variety of senarios.
 The system connects to a database which stores users usernames and passwords and verifies that they exist.

 An example database is included as an sql file.
 The credentials that are preset are:
 > USERNAME: username <br>